 Then keep up the respect and nix all the disrespect.
 As he sees he is safe – I think you’ll see the lying fade away in a few months, most likely.

-dishonesty/lying is totally unacceptable.
+dishonesty/lying is not OK.

 I REALLY want to trust and respect you – but I just can’t respect lying.
-That is not ok.

 I need to see you do X, Y and Z to help me rebuild my trust in you.
 I need total honesty and transparency from you in order to work to be able to give you all of my respect and admiration again.